2 Part Course |

 • Why are they less useful than in the past for IHT planning?

-• Case Study: The appropriateness of an investment bond for trustees of an IIP trust
+• Case study on the appropriateness of an investment bond for trustees of an IIP trust concludes Redcliffe's courses on trusts

-Since 1992, he has been self-employed as a Professional Tutor and Training Consultant, specialising in tax update courses for accountants, lawyers and investment managers.
-This trainer brings a wealth of knowledge to the course, given his extensive career history.
+Since 1992, he has been self-employed as a Professional Tutor and Training Consultant, specialising in tax update training for accountants, lawyers and investment managers.
+This trainer brings extensive knowledge to our courses on trusts, given his extensive career.

 • The different types of trust and the reasons for creating them